Sable Cruiser, Phyllomacromia monoceros , Swartswalker

 - P. monoceros (Sable Cruiser) is only marginally smaller than P. contumax, Two-banded Cruiser

 - P. monoceros (Sable Cruiser) has almost no (if any very thin) abdominal bands

 - P. picta (Darting Cruiser) is smaller than P. contumax, Two-banded Cruiser, and has a more erratic flight.

 - P. contumax, has a plain, dark brown thorax and no spine.

 - P. picta (Darting Cruiser) has reddish brown pterostigmas

 - P. picta (Darting Cruiser) much smaller than P. monoceros., Sable Cruiser.

 - P. picta (Darting Cruiser) spine on S10 is smaller, more backward pointing and less conical than in P. monoceros., Sable Cruiser.

-Very rare and localised in the north and north eastern escarpment mountains and adjacent hillsides of Limpopo-
+- Very rare and localised in the north and north eastern escarpment mountains and adjacent hillsides of Limpopo- and Mpumalanga Provinces.

 Credit for description and comparison to Michael J Samways